jane212/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ## Introduction
 In this project, we use Fully Convolutional Network (FCN) to classify every pixel in an image to be road or not road.
 It is a basic step in scene understanding.
-This project implements the idea from this paper: https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf
+This project implements the idea from this paper: [Fully Convolutional Networks for Semantic Segmentation](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf)

 ## Setup
 ### Frameworks and Packages